15 Best WordPress Table Plugins Tested & Compared for 2026

 Pricing

-The premium plan starts at $49 per year for a single site, $79 per year for 5 sites, and goes up to $129 per year for unlimited sites.
+Premium plans cost $49 per year for one site, $79 per year for up to five sites, and $129 per year for unlimited sites.

 Data Tables Generator by Supsystic